kolkhis/tech-notes/linux/samba.md

 ```
 This will prevent the user from seeing any files they don't have access to.

+This *kind of* enforces security through obscurity, which is not a solid security posture,
+but it's still a good measure to take if you don't want users messing with files they
+can't access.

 ### Setting Permissions

 - We can set the **default permissions** for files that are **newly created** in the share.